 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level of the original corpus.
 Deficiencies of this nature are reported in net assets with donor restrictions.
-As of June 30, 2023 and 2022, four and five endowment funds fell below the level of their original corpus of \$1,546,512 and \$1,554,768, in the aggregate, respectively.
-The fair value of the underlying investments in these funds totaled \$1,123,675 and \$1,113,100 as of June 30, 2023 and 2022, leaving a deficiency or "underwater" portion of \$422,837 and \$441,668, respectively.
-Of the underwater endowments, 87% and 86% of the deficiency is made up of one fund, the NETA I fund for the years then ended June 30, 2023 and 2022.
+As of June 30, 2024 and 2023, four endowment funds fell below the level of their original corpus of \$1,497,243 and \$1,546,512, in the aggregate, respectively.
+The fair value of the underlying investments in these funds totaled \$1,132,935 and \$1,123,675 as of June 30, 2024 and 2023, leaving a deficiency or "underwater" portion of \$364,308 and \$422,837, respectively.
+Of the underwater endowments, 95% and 87% of the deficiency is made up of one fund, the NETA I fund for the years then ended June 30, 2024 and 2023.
 In 2015, the Board of Trustees voted for this fund to have a payout rate beyond the Foundation's payout rate which they deemed to be prudent in accordance with UPMIFA.
 Grants and scholarships were also awarded from the remaining underwater endowments consistent with the Board of Trustees' interpretation of UPMIFA.

 The Foundation also holds "spending-policy" funds which are treated similar to endowment funds; however, these funds are not reported as endowment funds in these financial statements.
 The Foundation has adopted investment and spending policies for endowment assets, and funds functioning as endowment, that attempt to provide a predictable stream of funding for programs supported by this funding, while seeking to maintain the purchasing power of the fund assets.
 Under this policy, as approved by the Board of Trustees, the endowment is to maintain its purchasing power by generating a total return, net of fees, that exceeds the spending rate over the long-term.
-For a majority of funds held during the year end presented, the spending rate on the endowment funds and funds held under "spending policy agreements" is 4.75% of the average market value of the fund's trailing twelve calendar quarters.
+For a majority of funds held during the years presented, the spending rate on the endowment funds and funds held under "spending policy agreements" is 4.75% of the average market value of the fund's trailing twelve calendar quarters.